openeuropa/documentation/docs/how-to-contribute.md

 * Use a clear and descriptive title that describes the problem.
 * Describe the exact steps necessary to reproduce the problem in as many details as possible.
-* Describe the behavior you observed after following the steps and point out what exactly is the problem with that behavior.
+* Describe the behaviour you observed after following the steps and point out what exactly is the problem with that behaviour.
-* Explain which one was the expected behavior and why.
+* Explain which one was the expected behaviour and why.
 * When applicable include screenshots or any other supporting material.

 Provide more context by answering these questions: